nlohmann/json/README.md

     APP_CPPFLAGS += -frtti -fexceptions
     ```

+    The code compiles successfully with [Android NDK](https://developer.android.com/ndk/index.html?hl=ml), Revision 9 - 11 (and possibly later) and [CrystaX's Android NDK](https://www.crystax.net/en/android/ndk) version 10.

 - For GCC running on MinGW or Android SDK, the error `'to_string' is not a member of 'std'` (or similarly, for `strtod`) may occur.
 Note this is not an issue with the code,  but rather with the compiler itself.
 On Android, see above to build with a newer environment.
 For MinGW, please refer to [this site](http://tehsausage.com/mingw-to-string) and [this discussion](https://github.com/nlohmann/json/issues/136) for information on how to fix this bug.
+For Android NDK using `APP_STL := gnustl_static`, please refer to [this discussion](https://github.com/nlohmann/json/issues/219).

 The following compilers are currently used in [continuous integration](https://travis-ci.org/nlohmann/json):